lucas-tannus/quake-game-log/README.md

  - Python 3.9.11

 ## Getting Started
-In this section we're going to describe the setup needed on your local machine in order to run the solution.
+In this section we're going to describe the setup needed on your local machine in order to run the script.

 ### Prerequisites